dmulyalin/salt-nornir/docs/source/Pillar and Inventory Examples.rst

 Cisco IOS-XE
 ============

-Below inventory can be used with Cisoc IOSXE based devices and contains parameters for these connection plugins:
+Below inventory can be used with Cisco IOSXE based devices and contains parameters for these connection plugins:

 - Netmiko - uses SSH and platform ``cisco_ios`` under base arguments definition
 - PyATS - uses ``iosxe`` platform with SSH protocol on port 22 as specified in ``connection_options``